Using LINQ Queries

 select book.Title

-that takes book entities which have a price property less than 500,
+This query goes through a collection of books myBooks that takes book entities which have a price property less than 500,

 and for each title, returns the title.
-The result of the query is an object IEnumerable<String>
+The result of the query is an object IEnumerable<String> because String is a type

-of return expression in the select
+of return expression in the select query (the assumption is that the

-property of a book is string
+Title property of a book is string).Functions

 LINQ adds a set of useful function that can be applied to collections.
 Functions are added as new methods of collection objects and can be used in the following form:- <collectionObject>.methodname()